-Christopher Carson is serving as a Regional Director for the National Space
+Christopher Carson is a former Regional Director for the National Space

 Society.
 He writes:

 I would describe myself as someone whose life has been shaped by space.